CharlesSanfiorenzo/Bioinformatics/docs/GeneralUse.md

 2. Verify output: 'ProteomeSize.txt'.

 #VI.
 Base Counter
 Outputs amount of bases in individual or multifasta files.
-If you wish to determine the amount of bases per sequence in a multifasta file, please use 'Counter.pl'.
+If you wish to determine the amount of bases per sequence in a multifasta file, please use 'counter.pl'.
 * Use:
-perl Counter.pl inputfile.fa > outputfile
+perl counter.pl inputfile.fa > outputfile

 #VI.
 SNP Calling

-         VII.
-PSMC Analysis

-            File Naming Protocol (Examples):
-               Reference: TP53.fa
-               BuildName: TP53
-               ResultsName: TP53Cov.txt
-               etc.
-               Other outputs will be named in accordance to the build.

-        VIII.
-Tool Box
-              A collection of tools for frequent tasks.
-Meant for bigginers in the terminal!

-                 More will be added soon!

-         Authors
-            Charles J. Sanfiorenzo Cruz
-            Jenelys Ruiz Ortiz

-         Collaborators

-         Version 1.4
+Using fastq files & a reference fasta genome, this feature produces a quality-filtered VCF and a statistics file containing information related to the amount of SNPs and Indels in the organisms genome.

+#VII.
+Mutational Load
+This feature assays the amount of possible synonymous and non-synonymous sites in a gene's canonical coding sequence, as well as the amount of synonymous and non-synonymous SNPs in the coding regions of the raw sequence of the organism (we use snpEff for this last bit).
+These values are used to calculate the pKa/Ks ratio of the genome through the Nei-Gojobori method.